Kelvin Valley Railway: A proposed railway

 In 1873 a prospectus was issued for the Kelvin Valley Railway, and considerable local support was generated.
-The North British Railway agreed to work the line, but the NBR was not enthusiastic about the prospects for the line, and only acquiesced to keep the rival Caledonian Railway out of the area.
+The North British Railway (NBR) agreed to work the line, but the NBR was not enthusiastic about the prospects for the line, and only acquiesced to keep the rival Caledonian Railway out of the area.

-The Kelvin Valley Railway was incorporated by Act of Parliament on 21 July 1873, for a line from Kilsyth to Maryhill and a short spur line to the Campsie branch at Birdston.
+The Kelvin Valley Railway was incorporated by an act of Parliament, the Kelvin Valley Railway Act 1873 (36 & 37 Vict. c. clxxv), on 21 July 1873, for a line from Kilsyth to Maryhill and a short spur line to the Campsie branch at Birdston.
 The authorised capital was £90,000.

 The independent company failed to generate the subscriptions necessary to construct the line, particularly in the face of the manifest reluctance of the NBR.
 Baird Brothers already had an extensive mineral tramway network in the Kilsyth area serving their mines and smelters, and they were no strangers to the use of their power to influence events.
 They threatened to promote a railway running eastward from Kilsyth to join the Caledonian Railway branch at Denny.
 The transit for their mineral traffic to Glasgow would have been longer, but from the NBR's point of view the whole of the business would be lost to a competitor.

 The NBR now promoted a Kilsyth Railway.
 This was to run through Strathkelvin from Kilsyth to Birdston, joining the Campsie branch there and giving access to both Coatbridge and Glasgow over their own lines; and the proposal also included an eastward line to reach Falkirk and to join the Caledonian at Bonnybridge; clearly the latter was intended to exclude the Caledonian Railway from further incursion.
-The Kilsyth Railway was authorised by Act of Parliament on 13 July 1876.
+The Kilsyth Railway was authorised by the Kilsyth Railway Act 1876 (39 & 40 Vict. c. cviii) on 13 July 1876.

 Having secured authority for this entirely tactical railway, the NBR now came to terms with Baird Brothers and the Kelvin Valley promoters, and it was agreed to build the Kelvin Valley line generally as originally planned, only deviating near Kilsyth to adopt the Kilsyth Railway alignment, as this suited Baird Brothers better.
-This compromise was ratified by Parliament on 17 May 1877, when the Kilsyth Railway was dissolved.
+This compromise was ratified by Parliament on 17 May 1877, when the Kilsyth Railway was dissolved by the Kelvin Valley Railway Act 1877 (40 & 41 Vict. c. xvii).
 The NBR subscribed £30,000 to the Kelvin Valley and agreed to work the line for 50% of gross receipts, provisionally guaranteeing 5.25% on capital.